rockymadden/canvas-lms-cloud/readme.md

 ## Features
 * High availability, fault tolerant, and horizontal scaling design
+* No dedicated hardware firewalls or load balancers needed
-* Nginx used as an SSL terminator, static cache, and a round-robin load balancer
+* Nginx used as an SSL terminator, static cache, and a round-robin load balancer (with SPDY protocol support)
 * Redis leveraged for improved system performance
-* SPDY protocol support
 * Handling for multiple physical datacenter setups
 * Handling for multiple application servers with round robin load balancing
-* Handling for multiple database servers (PostgreSQL clustering)
+* Handling for database clusters (e.g. Pgpool II and Postgres-XC)
 * Handling for multiple reverse proxies, SSL terminators, static caches, load balancers
 * Handling for dedicated application server(s) to run automated jobs
-* No dedicated hardware firewalls or load balancers needed
 * Security hardening at multiple levels

 ## Server Targeting